YasheerahYaqoot/acm_project/README.md

 - `Simulation_2D.py` is used to visualize 2D xy-plane movement.
 - `Walking_Simulation_2D.py` is used to visualize 2D xz-plane legs simulation.
 - The two visualization files are already imported in the main run file and need not to be run.
 - At the end of the main run file, you have to chose which visualization you want to see.

-### Documentation
-If available, provide links to the project documentation or instructions on how to generate it.

   ---

-## Other Section
-This is a placeholder for any additional sections that the team wishes to include.
-It could be methodology, discussions, acknowledgments, or any other relevant content that doesn't fit into the predefined sections.

----

 ## Bibliography
-This section includes references to papers, articles, and other resources that informed the project's approach and methodology.
 [^1]: M. Martynov, Z. Darush, A. Fedoseev, and D. Tsetserukou, “MorphoGear: An UAV with Multi-Limb Morphogenetic Gear for Rough-Terrain Locomotion,” in 2023 IEEE/ASME International Conference on Advanced Intelligent Mechatronics (AIM), Seattle, WA, USA: IEEE, Jun.
 2023, pp. 11–16. doi: 10.1109/AIM46323.2023.10196115.